Kucharskov/MyVector/README.md

 For an instance, most of the methods are STL-like implementations.
 ## Additional methods
 `double avg();` - returns avarage value from a vector
-`double interpolate(double pos)` - interpolates given double value, in case of int type value, it will behave like at() method
+`double interpolate(double pos);` - interpolates given double value, in case of int type value, it will behave like at() method
 `double max();` - returns maximal value found in a vector
 `double min();` - returns minimal value found in a vector
 `void reverse();` - reverses an order of elements stored in a vector